Return to menu

 You can include the following wildcard characters in your searches:

-? – enter a question mark to perform a single character wildcard search.
-For example, type wom?n to search for records that contain the strings woman, women, and so forth.
-For local searches in which the query ends with a question mark, results will not include the word without the question mark (such as warm if the query was warm?).
+For searches in which the search query ends with a question mark, results will not include the search term (such as warm if the query was warm?).

 * – enter an asterisk to perform a multiple character wildcard search.
 For example, type cultur* to search for records that contain strings, such as culture, cultural, and culturally.